Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Complete intersections

 Finally, define $Y^0$ to be the subset of $Y$ where $w_{0,1},\dots,w_{0,d}$ are all non-zero, and define the leading-order superpotentials

 With this understood, the analogue of Theorems \ref{thm:main}--\ref{thm:conicbundle} is the following

-\begin{theorem} With the above notations: \begin{enumerate} \item $Y^0$ is SYZ mirror to the iterated conic bundle $X^0$; \item assuming that all rational curves in $X$ have positive Chern number (e.g.\ when $V$ is affine), the Landau-Ginzburg model $(Y^0,W_0)$ is SYZ mirror to $X$; \item assuming that $V$ is affine, the Landau-Ginzburg model $(Y,W_0^H)$ is a generalised SYZ mirror to the complete intersection $H_1\cap\dots\cap H_d\subset V$. \end{enumerate} \end{theorem}
+\begin{theorem} With the above notations: \begin{enumerate} \item $Y^0$ is SYZ mirror to the iterated conic bundle $X^0$; \item assuming that all rational curves in $X$ have positive Chern number (e.g.\ when $V$ is affine), the $B$-side Landau-Ginzburg model $(Y^0,W_0)$ is SYZ mirror to~$X$; \item assuming that $V$ is affine, the $B$-side Landau-Ginzburg model $(Y,W_0^H)$ is a generalized SYZ mirror to the complete intersection $H_1\cap\dots\cap H_d\subset V$. \end{enumerate} \end{theorem}

+As in Theorem \ref{thm:mainabelian}, part (3) of this theorem relies on the expected properties of Fukaya categories of Landau-Ginzburg models.

 \begin{remark} Denoting by $X_i$ the blowup of $V\times\C$ at $H_i\times 0$ and by $X_i^0$ the corresponding conic bundle over $V^0$, the space $X$ (resp.\ $X^0$) is the fiber product of $X_1,\dots,X_d$ (resp.\ $X^0_1,\dots,X^0_d$) with respect to the natural projections to $V$.
 This perspective explains many of the geometric features of the construction. \end{remark}